 Loaded Keto Cauliflower Soup

-Topped with sharp cheddar cheese, crunchy bacon bits, and a dollop of sour cream, this keto cauliflower soup recipe tastes like a baked potato bar — without the carbs, of course.
+Topped with sharp cheddar cheese, crunchy bacon bits, and a dollop of sour cream, this keto cauliflower soup recipe tastes like a baked potato bar — without as many carbs, of course.

 French fries, tater tots, scalloped potatoes, baked potatoes, American fries, breakfast potatoes, shall we go on?
 Potatoes are one of the most versatile and — let’s just go ahead and say it — beloved vegetables out there.
-These starchy tubers also pack an immense amount of carbohydrates, spiking your blood sugar more than a slice of white bread (1).
+These starchy tubers also contain their fair share of carbohydrates, which may spike your blood sugar more than a slice of white bread (1).

 Why Cauliflower Makes the Perfect Substitute for Potatoes